Ear Infections, Fluid and Hearing Loss

 In children who have persistent ear fluid, the benefit is usually seen immediately.
 Once the fluid is suctioned from the ear, hearing starts to improve, although it may take a few days for all of the fluid and blood to drain from the middle ear, so I usually wait a few weeks before repeating the hearing test.
 Many parents of children with speech delay related to hearing loss will report a quick improvement in language and socialization after surgery.
 The ventilation that the tube provides prevents the fluid from coming back, as long as the tube is functioning (i.e. not clogged with wax or other debris).

-For children with recurrent ear infections, the tubes make it less likely that the ear will become infected in the future, reducing the need for antibiotics.
+For children with recurrent ear infections, the allow for drainage, and may reduce the need for oral antibiotics.
 However, it is still possible to get an ear infection, especially during a cold.
 In this case, though, the ventilation tube serves to drain the infected fluid out of the ear.
 Therefore, the child experiences less pain and fever than they would if the tubes were not in place.

 What are the risks of inserting pressure equalizing tubes?